paradigmxyz/reth/docs/repo/crates/discv4.md

 ## Polling the Discv4Service and Discovery Events
 In Rust, the owner of a [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html#) is responsible for advancing the computation by polling the future.
 This is done by calling `Future::poll`.

 Lets take a detailed look at how `Discv4Service::poll` works under the hood.
 This function has many moving parts, so we will break it up into smaller sections.
-If you would like to check out the function in it's entirety, you can [click here](https://github.com/paradigmxyz/reth/blob/main/crates/net/discv4/src/lib.rs#L1302).

 [File: ]()
 ```rust ignore